goxrd/goxrd.github.io/README.md

 #### Confirm
 Confirm to stake your tokens with us.
-You need to confirm this transaction with your pincode.
+You need to confirm this transaction with your Pin code.

 ![Confirm](images/confirm.png)